Prepare a batch of sweet, soft blueberry muffins in just 15 minutes. These classic muffins are a popular choice.

 - 150g fresh or dried blueberries

 For the best blueberry muffins, don't over-mix the ingredients.
-A lumpy batter is perfect, so this is a great recipe to make with the kids.
+A lumpy batter is perfect.

 If you want to stop your blueberries from sinking in muffins, coat the blueberries with a dusting of flour.
 The flour will help them to stick to the muffin mix and stay in place instead of sinking to the bottom when baking.